amal-2006/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

  3. Select the target to be programmed and click on next

  4.select the program name

  5. corresponding ioc file will be generated automatically

- 6.select the appropriate pins as gipo, in or out, USART or required options and configure
+ 6.select the appropriate pins as gipo, in or out, USART or required options and configure.

  7.click on cntrl+S , automaticall C program will be generated